paulin-crtn/ans-saa/route53/README.md

 R53 checks if a domain is available, if so it:

-- Creates a `zone file` called `hosted zone`: database which contains all of the DNS information for a particular domain (RECORDS)
+- Creates a `zone file` called `hosted zone`: database which contains all the DNS information for a particular domain (RECORDS)
 - Creates a `name service` for this zone: servers which R53 creates and manages which are distributed globally - most of the time there are 4 of these `nameservers` for one individual zone
 - Assigns the `hosted zone` onto these four managed `nameservers` (NS)
 - Adds these `nameserver` records into the `zone file` of the registry (top level domain, e.g. `.org`)